 That Cronenberg's son Brandon has also become a director may not be completely surprising – the offspring of actors and filmmakers frequently follow their parents into the business, though Brandon chose to do so via the same film school route that many aspiring young directors follow – but that he choose to make what we can enthusiastically label a Cronenberg film definitely is.
 I could elaborate on this, but my fellow reviewer Timothy E. RAW has already covered what makes the film so special in impeccable detail, and so if you want to know more I strongly suggest you read his review and watch his interview with director Brandon Cronenberg here, as I will be focussing solely on Momentum's UK DVD.

 Now here's a thing.
-Antiviral was shot digitally using an Arri Alexa camera fitted to produce an image that cinematographer Karim Hussain describes on the commentary track as "so damned sharp you feel you can walk into it," something Tim confirmed from the DCP screening he attended.
+Antiviral was shot digitally using an Arri Alexa camera kitted out to produce an image that cinematographer Karim Hussain describes on the commentary track as "so damned sharp you feel you can walk into it," something Tim confirmed from the DCP screening he attended.
 The perfect candidate for a Blu-ray release then.
 So why oh why is it only being released on DVD?
-There's certainly nothing wrong with the 1.85:1 anamorphic transfer here, which copes impressively with a contrast range that places black-suited men against brightly lit white walls without any major loss of detail in shadows or burn-out on the highlights (except where intended) and displays no obvious compression issues, and the level of detail is impressive for a DVD.
+There's certainly nothing wrong with the 1.85:1 anamorphic transfer here, which copes impressively with a contrast range that places black-suited men against brightly lit white walls without any major loss of detail in shadows or burn-out on the highlights (except where intended) and displays no obvious compression issues.
+The level of detail is also impressive for a DVD.
 But everything about the film's aesthetic cries out for a pristine HD transfer.

 No complaints at all about the Dolby 5.1 soundtrack, which boasts and excellent dynamic range and a seductive and inclusive use of the full sound stage for directional effects and E.C.
 Woodley's deeply unsettling electronic score, which attacks you from all sides and builds to a serious volume when given full reign.